Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 }
 ```

-## Design some buttons
+## Design a Button

-Your framework needs a good button design:
+Your framework needs some buttons.

-### Design a Button s

 The default button style is not very interesting it's also pretty small.
 Giving the button some color and making it a little larger will make it easier to use.